iRahulPandey/irahulpandey.github.io/content/newsletter/weekly-update-2025-10-12.md

 date: 2025-10-12T16:00:00Z
 draft: false
 description: "This week's insights on AI developments, MLOps best practices, and cloud technologies"
+summary: "Welcome to the first edition of my weekly newsletter!
+I'm excited to share insights, updates, and thoughts on the rapidly evolving world of AI, MLOps, and cloud technologies."
 tags: ["newsletter", "ai", "mlops", "weekly-update"]
 ---